-It's easy to make your own dry shampoo, and the best dry shampoo can actually be made at home.
-Most ingredients you may already have in your pantry.
+It's easy to mix up a dry shampoo and you can actually make the best dry shampoo yourself.
+You might even already have most of the ingredients at home.
 Such as cocoa or essential oil.
-The basic idea of dry shampoo is that it should absorb oil and soak up excess scalp oil (sebum) from the hair.
-You can also use dry shampoo to style your hair if it needs more volume.
-The dry shampoo recipe we're sharing today is easy to make and gives you an effective dry shampoo that works well whether you have light or dark hair.
+The basic idea with a dry shampoo is that it should work as an oil absorber and soak up the excess scalp oil (sebum) from the hair.
+You can also use dry shampoo to style your hair if it needs more volume, for example.
+The dry shampoo recipe we're sharing today is easy to make and gives you an effective dry shampoo that works whether you have light hair or dark hair.
 Choose the recipe that best suits your hair color.

 DIY Recipe: Organic Dry Shampoo